 Spectral Comparison of Commercial and Synthesized Tyrian Purple

 One of the most prized and well-known of the ancient dyes is Tyrian purple, alternatively known as Royal purple or Imperial purple.
 In nature the dye is obtained exclusively from the hypobranchial gland of various species of marine mollusks, most notably Murex brandaris (1).
 Not only is the process of removing and processing the gland, located in a clef near the head, painstaking, but over 8,000 large mollusks are needed for a single milliliter of dye.
 This made the dye both rare and costly.
-Only kings, noblemen, high-ranking church officials and judges were able to afford it and, in the Roman Republic, there were strict regulations on how much of this purple an article of clothing could contain; imitations were strictly prohibited (2).
-This was based on a person’s rank in the government and their social status.
+Only kings, noblemen, high-ranking church officials, and judges were able to afford it, and the Roman Republic had strict regulations, based on a person’s rank in the government and social status, on how much of this purple an article of clothing could contain; imitations were strictly prohibited (2).
 Restrictions tightened when the emperor came to rule.

 The chemical properties and structure, however, became the subject of many studies.
 In 1909, the chemical structure of Tyrian purple was determined by the German chemist Paul Friedländer.
 He processed the hypobrancial glands of the species Murex brandaris first by extracting them and then allowing them to fully develop in the sun (1, 2, 3).
 After purification, he had obtained 1.4 grams of dye from 12,000 mollusks.
 Elemental analysis showed an empirical formula of C16H8Br2N2O2.
 5-5’- and 6-6’- dibromoindigo compounds were known at the time and the structure of 6-6’-dibromoindigo, Figure 2, was confirmed through organic synthesis.
 More species of mollusk were tested as the time required to process samples was reduced due to improvements in analytical technique and instrumentation.
 The same chemical structure was concluded.